 The rest of my time in North America was a blur.
 It rained in Vancouver on my conference-free days and the sun shined during the days I was inside listening to papers and meeting with people.
 C’est la vie.
 When people heard I was living in Kazakhstan, their first question was typically something like, “Woah, what’s that like?” or “How do you like it?”
 When I had to think of an answer, the first thoughts were inherently positive.
 I don’t mind it here.
 I assumed, as I think most people did as well, that I’d complain about it or there’d be bad things to say.
 There’s nothing, or at least, nothing I can’t live with.
 That’s when I realized, I’ve adapted to my new home.

 In many ways, home is where you feel welcomed and loved.
 In that case, I have many homes.
 Michigan will always be home because my parents and childhood memories are there.
-Minnesota will always be home because my house, my close friends, and Reed’s family are there.
+Minnesota will always be home because my house, my close friends, and my husband’s family are there.
 Funny enough, I’d say Germany (yes, over France), even feels like home because I have so many friends there and even though I don’t speak German, I always feel comfortable and can be myself there.
 And now, I can add Astana to that list.
 My husband is here, my cat is here, my computer is here, and the current manifestation of my life is here.

 Sometimes it’s a bit shocking when that realization hits.
 While in Vancouver, a beautiful, vibrant city surrounded by a lake and mountains, full of friendly Canadians speaking English, I realized, “I’m ready to get home,” and imagined Astana.
 It’s my home now, at least for the next few years, and I’m glad I feel that way.
 It would be terrible to wake up every day dreading the fact that I live in Kazakhstan.
 Instead, I wake up and wonder what I will accomplish with my day and if I will experience anything new.
 I’ve adapted to it, I’m comfortable here, I know a few things about the city and am learning more every day.
 Sure, sometimes I miss the exciting food-scene in Minneapolis and the ability to talk to everyone I encounter, but we’ve found some great restaurants here and we’re taking Russian lessons.